va3wam/pioProjectTemplate/README.md

 # pioProjectTemplate (replace with project title)

 Template used to create new VA3WAM platformIO/Visual Studio Code projects.
 Replace this text with one Paragraph of the project description.
+The goals for this project can be found [here](goals.md).

 ## Getting Started